lehmamic/daggerheart-card-pdf-generator/README.md

 ### Build Command (Default)

-Extract card images from PDFs and generate a printable PDF:
+Extract card images from all sources and generate a printable PDF:

 ```bash
 # Using default settings